 Since Jupiter has no solid surface, no human will ever walk on the planet.
 In fact, any attempt to visit the Jovian system will require heavy shielding.
 Jupiter's magnetic field captures electrically charged particles from the Sun and from the planet's volcanic moon Io.
 These particles create strong radiation belts.
 Around Io's orbit, the radiation belts are powerful enough to kill an unprotected human in a few minutes.
 That adds one more item to the list of Jupiter's superlatives: deadliest radiation belts.

-♃The largest planet in the solar system, and the brightest object in the night sky after the Moon and Venus, shines at its best in early March, when it is brightest and is in the sky all night.
+♃The largest planet in the solar system, and usually the brightest object in the night sky after the Moon and Venus, shines at its best in June, when it is brightest and is in the sky all night.